 The chances are zero that keeping Peterson on the roster would create an obvious or immediate impact on sponsorship or stadium progress, but the value of keeping partners happy is pretty high even if abstract.

 At least one sponsor has high-level executives that care just as much about the moral issues at play as they do the financial impact to their sponsored product.

 Given that Warren works at the pleasure of the Vikings ownership, his participation and reward for working to keep Peterson off the field, it isn’t surprising that the ownership is not too committed to actually keeping Peterson with the team despite their public words of support.

 Last year, the Vikings were looking into Adrian Peterson’s trade value at the NFL combine.
 These deals are often made in principle at the NFL combine, though any trade for Adrian Peterson could not be officially made until the league year starts on March 10.

 With a rich draft class at running back, a growing list of running backs hitting free agency and the generally agreed-upon devaluing of the NFL’s running game, it may be difficult to trade Adrian Peterson.
 Add to that the growing legal uncertainty of Peterson’s playing status, and the Vikings may have to settle for far less than they did last year.
+The Vikings’ 10-6 record ATS was better than their 7-9 regular season result.
 On the other hand, he’s the best at what he does, and he carried a bad defense and quarterback to the playoffs in 2012.